Squawkykaka/squawky-cobblemon-fun/README.md

 ## Description

-This is a custom modpack built aaround cobblemon with a focus on exploration and building
+This is a custom modpack built around cobblemon with a focus on exploration and building

 ## Highlights